andreas-wilm/microsoft-roadshow-hongkong-09-2019/workshop.md

 - ssh into the DSVM (see above)
 - Download the GitHub repo containing the scripts: `git clone https://github.com/andreas-wilm/microsoft-roadshow-hongkong-09-2019.git`
 - Run: `cd microsoft-roadshow-hongkong-09-2019/deployment-helper/`
-- Run: `deploy.sh -i yourSubscriptionId -g yourResourceGroupName`, where you replace `yourSubscriptionId` with the subscription ID recorded above and `yourResourceGroupName` with the resource group name you are using
+- Run: `bash deploy.sh -i yourSubscriptionId -g yourResourceGroupName`, where you replace `yourSubscriptionId` with the subscription ID recorded above and `yourResourceGroupName` with the resource group name you are using
 - You will likely be asked to log into your Azure account.
 Just follow the instructions.
-- Please save the generated output in a text file, especially the details about authentication (`msgenurl=, msgenkey=, strgacc=, strgkey=, strgurl=`).
+- Please save the generated output in a text file, especially the details about authentication (`msgenurl=, strgacc=, strgkey=, strgurl=`).
 We will need those later
-- To get the authentication keys for the created MS Genomics account, go the the ['Access Keys' blade in the Portal](https://ms.portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Genomics%2Faccounts) and copy the value for the primary access key somewhere.
+- To get the authentication keys for the created MS Genomics account (`msgenkey`), go the the ['Access Keys' blade in the Portal](https://ms.portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Genomics%2Faccounts) and copy the value for the primary access key somewhere.

 ![MS Genomics Keys](img/msgenomics-keys.png)